BlueBrain/MorphIO/doc/feature/spikeReport.md

-Redesign of the SpikeReport and Spikes container
+Redesign of the SpikeReport and Spikes container {#spikeReport}
 ============

 The current design of the SpikeReport has several flaws that need to be